rrennoir/PyAccEngineer/README.md

 ### Run the server as headless (dedicated server)

-Simply run the Server.py, by default port is 4269 (TCP) and 4270 (UDP) use -u or --udp_port to change the UDP port and -t or --tcp_port to change the TCP port
+Simply run the Server.py, by default port is 4269 (TCP) and 4269 (UDP) use -u or --udp_port to change the UDP port and -t or --tcp_port to change the TCP port.
+To change both port at the same time use -p or --port `python headless_server.py -p 4275`

 ```powershell